-Terry Jastrow will be joined in conversation by Anne Archer
+Terry Jastrow and Anne Archer – “The Trial of Prisoner 043” Coming to a city near You! - Author Interviews, Celebrity Interviews | TalkToTara.com

-Terry Jastrow and Anne Archer – “The Trial of Prisoner 043” in Seattle Now
+Terry Jastrow and Anne Archer – “The Trial of Prisoner 043” Coming to a city near You!

 Terry Jastrow will be joined in conversation by Anne Archer